Leave comments or report a bug

 back to top

-The National Fire ant Eradication Program have established an emergency response to assess the extent of the fire ant infestation and develop a treatment plan.
+The National Fire Ant Eradication Program has established an emergency response to assess the extent of the fire ant infestation and develop a treatment plan.

-The National Fire ant Eradication Program have treated these fire ant nests, but they need your help to make sure they've got every last one.
+The National Fire Ant Eradication Program has treated these fire ant nests but needs your help to ensure every last one is eradicated.

 What can you do?